markh-de/KiVar/README.md

 ## Supported KiCad Versions

-KiVar releases 0.2.0 and later require at least KiCad release 8.
+KiVar releases 0.2.0 and later require at least **KiCad release 8**.

 Earlier versions of KiVar also supported KiCad 7, but in a very restricted way.
 Hence, after the official release of KiCad 8, KiVar support for KiCad 7 was dropped.